Chapter One – Rebirth

 The buoyant floor beneath me a matte pale grey pliable-like material.
 The air around me mild, sterile, cool.
 The taste in my mouth sticky, like cotton candy.
 On hands and knees attempting to catch my breath, I watch the pale pink fluid disappear.
 I feel the ooze of goo exit my nose and mouth and flow from my throat—like ants marching towards home.
 Lines of saliva stretch like taffy and vanish.
 I’m on my hands and knees for quite a while pulling and pushing air into and out of my lungs, wrestling with awareness.
 My hair—stringy wet—falls into my eyes and around my face.
 The fluid rapidly evaporates and leaves a fine gritty residue that covers my pasty white skin.
 The unusual and euphoric ache of newness stiffens my long limbs.

 The silence of the room finally finds its way to my freshly unplugged ears.
-The room—circular decagonal white.
+The room—circular, decagonal, white.
 The walls an ethereal soft glow.
 No windows.
-Little of anything except a tall dark-skinned middle-aged black woman with pale blue and white, short, hair—almost choppy.
-Her round electric-green eyes—icy-green, crystallized shards of assurance—stare down at me.
+Little of anything except a tall dark-skinned middle-aged black woman with pale blue and white, short hair—almost choppy.
+Her round electric-green eyes—icy-green, crystallized—stare down at me.
 Her face, void of any emotion.
 Her lips full, unsmiling.

 “Can you understand me?”
 Her voice is low, feminine, smooth—easy on the ears; not piercing at all; soothing.
 She has a plain American accent with a tang of oddity that I can’t quite place, like the lingering trace of an English expat cadence from childhood; the intonation of syllables that sit on her tongue a bit longer than usual.